hlapp/icbo-2022-ml-workshop/index.md

 ontologies can contribute to build more comprehensive AI models that utilize domain knowledge, provide explanations understandable to domain experts, and identify consistency with scientific knowledge.
+Of particular interest is how research on biomedical ontologies can be leveraged to improve AI.

+Example questions we would like to answer in the workshop are
+* Does the improvement in ontology quality in the past years reflect their impact on machine learning methods?
+* How does ontology consistency impact machine learning?
+* What is missing from bio-ontologies for them to have more impact on AI methods?

 Topics of interest include
 * ontologies, graph embeddings, ontology embeddings